srrvnn/learning/README.md

-code
+learning
 ===============

-here is where I get my hands wet, and type in with both hands.
+here is where I get my hands wet.